Indigo Alpine Guides

 • The price includes accommodations on the first night in Fairbanks, all bush flights in and out, all ground transportation, all breakfasts and dinners, all group supplies—cooking equipment, water treatment options, group shelters, bear canisters, toilet supplies, emergency communication devices, maps, GPS, first aid kit, National Park entrance fees, and the support of your experienced and trained guides.

-• We limit all our trips to 8 clients.
-If your trip has more than 6 people you will have 2 guides.
+• Our trips in Gates of the Arctic have a max of 7 guests and 2 guides.
+If you trip has more than 6 guests you will have 2 guides.

 • Meals will be delicious backcountry cuisine.
 We’ve spent a lot of years in the backcountry and we like to eat well!
 That being said, we also don't love heavy packs.
 Our meals strike a balance between dehydrated backpacker food and gourmet fresh — in that balance are delicious meals without crazy weight.
 We can accommodate most dietary restrictions.
 Please reach out with questions.
 We will supply all the breakfasts, dinners, and occasional desserts for the trip.
 We ask guests to pack their own lunch snacks.
 On our trips lunch is between when breakfast ends and dinner begins — snack away!